 Wi-Fi is a typical method for hackers to gain access to your smart lock.
-Regarding the August Smart Lock, Bitdefender reported one such instance.
+Regarding the WIFI Smart Lock, Bitdefender reported one such instance.
 Certain weaknesses in the Wi-Fi connection your smart lock utilizes may be exploited by hackers.
 However, any malicious parties would have to be close to your home’s network, exactly like with Bluetooth.

 3. Outdated Software or A Companion Application

 Each smart lock has a corresponding smartphone app that is used to operate it.
 Although this software is meant to always be updated with the most recent firmware, it occasionally isn’t.
 Because some locks contain companion apps that are incompatible with more recent firmware updates, your lock may be open to hackers.

 This is why the firmware on all of your smart devices must be constantly updated.
 By connecting to the lock’s Wi-Fi, you can check to see if the firmware is current.

 The safety of your employees and business property is a major concern as a business owner.
 As technology advances, new strategies for maintaining the highest levels of security and safety also emerge.
 The most recent feature that tenants want is commercial smart locks because of their dependability and simplicity.